gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ## Transformer plugins

-But often the format of the data we get from source plugins isn't what you want to use to build your website.
-The filesystem source plugin let's you query data *about* files but what if you want to query data *inside* files?
+Often, the format of the data we get from source plugins isn't what you want to use to build your website.
+The filesystem source plugin lets you query data *about* files but what if you want to query data *inside* files?

-To make this possible, Gatsby supports transformer plugins which take raw content from source plugins and *transforms* this into something more usable.
+To make this possible, Gatsby supports transformer plugins which take raw content from source plugins and *transform* it into something more usable.

 For example, markdown files.
 Markdown is nice to write in but when you build a page with it, you need the markdown to be HTML.